 It’s interesting that you can decide what factor determines the winning version (A or B variant) – higher open rate, click rate, or something else.

-I tried to use both companies’ live chat support features after testing by sending out some message you can look at the above screen I found that GetResponse is truly providing Human LiveChat support 24/7.
+I tried to use both companies’ live chat support features after testing by sending out some messages you can look at the above screen I found that GetResponse is truly providing Human LiveChat support 24/7.
 On the other hand, ActiveCampaign uses Bot to reply to your queries.

 So, when you need excellent customer support who are always ready to help you look no further than GetResponse.